trailheadapps/ready-to-fly/README.md

 ### Building Salesforce app using a Scratch Org

--   For Salesforce metadata synchronization use `sfdx force:source:pull` to retrieve and `sfdx force:source:push` to deploy metadata from orgs to local project folder `force-app`
+-   For Salesforce metadata synchronization use `sf project retrieve start` to retrieve and `sf project deploy start` to deploy metadata from orgs to local project folder `force-app`

 ### Building Salesforce App Using Non-Scratch Org

--   For Salesforce metadata synchronization in developer orgs use `sfdx force:source:retrieve -p force-app/main/default` to retrieve and `sfdx force:source:deploy -p force-app/main/default` to deploy metadata from orgs to local project folder `force-app`
+-   For Salesforce metadata synchronization in developer orgs use `sf project retrieve start -d force-app/main/default` to retrieve and `sf project deploy start -d force-app/main/default` to deploy metadata from orgs to local project folder `force-app`

 ### Building and deploying Bolt Node.js app